Pence's previously postponed Israel trip vanishes from schedule

 Related: Why Trump’s Jerusalem move hasn’t sparked an intifada

-Coming on the heels of Trump's announcement, the trip was likely to stoke additional Palestinian anger, analysts told NBC News.
+Coming on the heels of Trump's announcement, a Pence trip is likely to stoke additional Palestinian anger, analysts told NBC News.

 “Most Palestinians think that he’s coming to Israel to provoke the Palestinians — and the entire Muslim world which views Jerusalem as a holy place,” independent Palestinian analyst and researcher Naief Abo Sharkeia said before the trip was initially delayed.
 “The Americans know the Palestinian and Arab world feels this way, so why send a senior U.S. official now?”

-Pence's earlier itinerary included a speech to the Israeli parliament as well as visit the Western Wall, which is located in the city’s sensitive eastern sector.
+Pence's earlier itinerary included a speech to the Israeli Parliament as well as a visit the Western Wall, which is in the city’s sensitive eastern sector.

-Such a visit to the wall would make it clear that the U.S. believes “already now that the Western Wall is part of Israel’s capital,” according Ofer Zalzburg, a senior analyst on Israel and Palestine at the International Crisis Group think tank.
+Such a visit would make it clear that the U.S. believes “already now that the Western Wall is part of Israel’s capital,” according to Ofer Zalzberg, a senior analyst on Israel and Palestine at the International Crisis Group, a think tank.

 U.S. Ambassador David Friedman also visited the wall in mid-December.
-While there, Friedman lit the Hanukkah menorah and tweeted that “some 2,180 years ago, the Maccabees reclaimed this very site and restored Jewish ritual to the Second Temple.
+While there, Friedman lit the Hanukkah menorah and tweeted: “Some 2,180 years ago, the Maccabees reclaimed this very site and restored Jewish ritual to the Second Temple.
 Awed to stand on the same hallowed ground.”

 Trump was the first sitting U.S. president to go to the Western Wall during his trip to the region in May.

-The U.S. recognition of Jerusalem as Israel's capital, followed by the visit of U.S. officials to the Western Wall, has highlighted what Palestinians say is an imbalance in the U.S. relationship with the two sides, according to Abo Sharkeia.
+The U.S. recognition of Jerusalem as Israel's capital, followed by the visit of U.S. officials to the Western Wall, has highlighted what Palestinians say is an imbalance in the U.S. relationship with the two sides, according to Abo Sharkeia, the analyst.

 “Most people feel that the U.S. cannot be trusted in peace negotiations.
 You cannot be involved in peace process when you support one side and not the other,” he said.

-Pence, a member of the evangelical movement which has traditionally been supportive of Israel, is a particularly divisive figure for the Palestinians.
+Pence, a member of an evangelical movement that has traditionally been supportive of Israel, is a particularly divisive figure for the Palestinians.
 He was a supporter of Trump’s decision to recognize Jerusalem as Israel’s capital, and stood behind him during the announcement.

 When the vice president announced his trip to the Middle East in the fall, he said one of its purposes was to "deliver the message that it is time to bring an end to the persecution of Christians."

-Note: CORRECTION (Jan.
-2, 2018, 11:10 a.m.
-ET): An earlier version of this article misspelled the last name of an analyst with the International Crisis Group.
-His name is Ofer Salzberg, not Salzburg.